Rats: Night of Terror: Release

 Rats was released on DVD by Anchor Bay, in their 2005 Fright Pack.
 It was later re-released by Blue Underground in 2007.

 Critical reception

-Allmovie wrote, "for what it's worth, Rats remains one of Mattei's more watchable efforts."
+Robert Firsching of AllMovie said that the film was on the whole "workmanlike," with Fragasso and Mattei adding in enough surprises to keep audiences engaged.
+He commented that it was one of Mattei's more watchable works, and that he came across as a "wannabe" Lucio Fulci.